-Pharmacies must provide accurate information on their credentialing application and notify Prime in writing within seven (7) business days of any change to information submitted for credentialing or re-credentialing.
+Pharmacies must provide accurate information on their credentialing application and notify Prime in writing within seven (7) business days of any change to information submitted for credentialing or recredentialing.

 Pharmacies must meet Prime's credentialing criteria.
-Credentialing criteria are determined by Prime in its sole discretion.
+Credentialing criteria are determined by Prime in its sole discretion to the extent not inconsistent with applicable law.
 These criteria include, but are not limited to, dispensing criteria, billing thresholds for compound prescription drugs, non-FDA approved drugs, single ingredient drugs and products, and applicable clinical programming and reporting, as determined by Prime.
 Credentialing criteria may be amended by Prime at any time.
 Pharmacies must continue to meet credentialing criteria to remain in network.
 To view Pharmacy credentialing criteria, please visit Prime's website.

 During credentialing, Prime reviews a pharmacy's location to determine if it is located in either a federally defined or Prime-defined "heat" zone.
-Additional documentation may be requested for review during credentialing to include, but not limited to: dispensing records and wholesaler reports.
+"Heat" zones are designated by CMS or Prime as areas that have potential of high rates of FWA.
+Additional documentation may be requested for review during credentialing to include, but not limited to, dispensing records and wholesaler reports.
 The pharmacy's location may impact the pharmacy's eligibility for network participation.

-Prime reserves the right to request credentialing and re-credentialing information from any Pharmacy at any time.
+Prime reserves the right to request credentialing and recredentialing information from any Pharmacy at any time.